-Integration with SQL Server means you can have both memory-optimized tables and disk-based tables in the same database, and query across both types of tables.
+Integration with SQL Server and Azure SQL Database means you can have both memory-optimized tables and disk-based tables in the same database, and query across both types of tables.

-In SQL Server 2014 there are limitations in Transact-SQL surface area supported for In-Memory OLTP.
+Note that there same are limitations in Transact-SQL surface area supported for In-Memory OLTP.
+See Transact-SQL Support for In-Memory OLTP.